iamkindakool/STAT107_Team-3_Predicting-Recessions/README.md

 #Data_Cleaning01.Rmd: R markdown file used to clean and combine the three datasets into one.

 #Final report.Rmd: the R Markdown with the report
+- For the data visualizations, we tried to have a map of the unemployment rate and do a graph with the years to see if spikes in the rate were because of recessions.
+ However, we were having trouble importing the combined dataset from Data_Cleaning01 into the final report.

 #unemployment_rates.csv: CSV file with the unemployment rate

-#usrec_test2.r: used to created the unemployment_rates.csv
+#usrec_test2.r: used to create the unemployment_rates.csv